EandrewJones/ml_template/{{cookiecutter.project_name}}/README.md

 ```
 Project_folder/
-|- bin/          # contains scripts and main files that should be run
+|- bin/          # Contains entrypoints for the docker container
-|- config/       # config files
+|- config/       # Config files
-|- notebooks/    # notebooks for EDA and exploration
+|- notebooks/    # notebooks for EDA, exploration, and model training
-|- secrets       # contains api keys and secret parameters.
+|- secrets       # Contains api keys and secret parameters.
 It should be ignored from git
-|- src/          # source code - contains functions
+|- src/          # Source code - contains FastAPI app and any other source code for the models
-|- tests/        # Test files should mirror the src folder
+|- tests/        # Test files
+|- weights/      # Contains model weights
-|- Makefile      # automatize taks through make utility
+|- Makefile      # Automate tasks through make utility
 ```

 ## 🏁 Getting Started <a name = "getting_started"></a>